WordPress vs Google Sites: Which is Better for You?

 Verdict

-WordPress provides extensive features for its users.
-Its standout features include robust design customization tools and access to numerous free and premium templates both within the system and online.
+WordPress provides a variety of features for its users.
+Key features include strong design customization tools and access to many free and premium templates, both available within the system and online.

 WordPress offers advanced code integration for those skilled in HTML, while beginners can benefit from the user-friendly Gutenberg Editor.
 Compared to WordPress’s offerings, Google Sites falls short with its eight templates and basic customization options.